Bruce Wightman

 Bruce Wightman (8 March 1925 (Note: This date of birth is most commonly given (such as on his gravestone) although some sources list it as 3 March 1925, 5 March 1925 or 7 March 1925.) - 8 January 2009) was a New Zealand actor and expert on Bram Stoker who co-founded the Dracula Society.

 Early life

 Coming from a theatrical family, Wightman spent most of his adult life on stage, touring many theatres.
-In England, he appeared in many films (listed below) and TV shows including ITV Television Playhouse, Hancock's Half Hour, Sunday Night Theatre, Dixon of Dock Green, Armchair Theatre, No Hiding Place, Citizen James, Boyd Q.C., The Rag Trade, Suspense, Taxi!, First Night, Crane, Danger Man, Sykes and a..., The Dick Emery Show, Doctor Who, Theatre 625 and Comedy Playhouse.
+In England, he appeared in many films (listed below) and TV shows including ITV Television Playhouse, Hancock's Half Hour, The Diary of Samuel Pepys, Sunday Night Theatre, Dixon of Dock Green, Armchair Theatre, No Hiding Place, Citizen James, Boyd Q.C., The Rag Trade, Suspense, Taxi!, First Night, Crane, Danger Man, Sykes and a..., The Dick Emery Show, Doctor Who, Theatre 625 and Comedy Playhouse.

 The Dracula Society

 With fellow actor Bernard Davies, Wightman formed The Dracula Society in October 1973, whose purpose was to encourage popular interest in Gothic literature as opposed to Gothic movies.
 The society was founded to organise Dracula-themed tours of Transylvania, which Bruce ran during the 1970s and 1980s, being awarded Guide of Honour, Romania in February 1981.

 The society meets regularly five times a year but also organises occasional one-off events, and trips to locations in the UK and Europe.
 Honorary members include Caroline Munro, Mark Gatiss, Monty Berman, Michael Carreras and horror legends Vincent Price, Peter Cushing and Christopher Lee (as its president).

 Wightman became interested in Dracula after seeing the 1931 film adaptation as a young man (calling its star, Bela Lugosi, the definitive Dracula).
 In 1977, Wightman appeared in the BBC's adaptation of Count Dracula (playing a coach passenger), as well as working in an advisory capacity on the production.